mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

   - Statistical significance
 - Does training on BuildCross improve performance?
 - Visualize some grayscale images
--->
+- Learning rate converges fast relative to the amount of data we have, suggest that it is fitting to something -->

 ## Comparision with prior literature